rootVIII/skulls/README.md

 <pre>
   <code>
+// 1.
 // Navigate to skulls/ and generate a <code>.apk</code> with skullsgomobile/: gomobile build -target=android github.com/rootVIII/skulls/skullsgomobile

+// 2.
 // Install the newly created .apk into an already running Android Emulator (from Android Studio): adb -s emulator-5554  install skullsgomobile.apk

+// 3.
 // view logging output from the game: adb logcat

 // Note that I use a pixel4 emulator.
-I have an alias stored in my profile to open it easily via terminal: alias pixel4='$ANDROID_HOME/emulator/emulator -avd "Pixel_4_API_30"'
+I have an alias stored in my profile to open it easily via terminal with the command pixel4: alias pixel4='$ANDROID_HOME/emulator/emulator -avd "Pixel_4_API_30"'
   </code>
 </pre>